HarkHorning/spring_backend/README.md

 # Spring Boot backend for Ecom site: Bazaar.
+Built to work with Next Js front-end.